Investing’s hybrid – the hybrid fund – straddles two asset classes to promise benefits.

 If the holdings are less than 65 percent in equity-related instruments, then it gets taxed like a debt fund, much like conservative hybrid funds.

-Multi-asset-allocation funds – Short term capital gains in multi asset allocation funds are added to the investor income and is taxed according to his tax slab, whereas the long term capital gains arising from the scheme is taxed at 10% with indexation benefits.
+Multi-asset-allocation funds – Short term capital gains in multi-asset allocation funds are added to the investment income and is taxed according to his tax slab, whereas the long term capital gains arising from the scheme is taxed at 10% with indexation benefits.